- Introduction

 line-length = 120 # Allow lines to be as long as 120.

-The best way to start with your Ruff config is to add all rules, or the default set of group rules, and remove rules as they annoy you:
+The best way to start with your Ruff configuration is to add all rules, or the default set of group rules, and remove rules as they annoy you:

 # pyproject.toml